scopeusc/scope-s18/lesson-5/README.md

 ### Setting up the project

-Inside the `lesson-5` directory, copy over your completed code and paste it into the lesson `lesson-5-skeleton` directory (But be sure **not** to replace the **views** folder as that has been updated to factor in login).
+Inside the `lesson-5` directory, copy over your completed code from `lesson-4` and paste it into the lesson `lesson-5-skeleton` directory (But be sure **not** to replace the **views** folder as that has been updated to factor in login).
 We will be using this code as a starting point for learning about Authentication!
 If you weren't able to complete the code from last time, use the `lesson-5-skeleton` as the starting point.
 When you cd into `lesson-5-skeleton` make sure to run `npm install` to install the necessary node modules

+Before adding in any new code, run `npm start` to make sure that your code still works.
+Since we used cookies to fake login last time, we'll need to clear our cookies from out browser.
+You can do this by opening up the developer tools in Chrome, navigating to the "application" tab, and deleting the `username` cookie.

 ----------